gitremko/Gemini_cli_notion_extention/README.md

 - Install from GitHub:
   - `gemini extensions install https://github.com/gitremko/Gemini_cli_notion_extention`
 - Create a Notion Internal Integration and grant access (see below)
-- Set your API key (see “Set API Key”)
+- Set your API key (see ï¿½Set API Keyï¿½)
 - Restart Gemini CLI, then run: `gemini extensions list` ? should show `notion`

 ## Create the Notion Integration (required)
 1) Go to https://www.notion.so/profile/integrations
-2) Click “New integration”
+2) Click ï¿½New integrationï¿½
-   - Workspace: choose the workspace you’ll use
+   - Workspace: choose the workspace youï¿½ll use
    - Type: `Internal`
    - Capabilities: enable at minimum "Read content".
 To write, also enable "Insert content" and "Update content"
    - Save
 3) Grant access to pages/databases
-   - On the integration page, open the “Access” tab and add the pages/databases you want to use
+   - On the integration page, open the ï¿½Accessï¿½ tab and add the pages/databases you want to use
    - Or share specific Notion pages/databases with your integration from Notion
-4) Copy the “Internal Integration Secret” — this is your API key
+4) Copy the ï¿½Internal Integration Secretï¿½ ï¿½ this is your API key

 ## Set API Key
 - Windows (User-scoped, required on Windows)